Managing a Decaying Industrial Utility System

 Future articles in this series, “Managing a Decaying Utility System,” will guide you along each phase of the process and provide considerations for designing and building specific utility systems.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our utility system design and master planning services, contact Todd Green, PE, SI, CFPS, Senior Manager, Mechanical and Facilities Design.
+To learn more about our utility system design and master planning services, contact Todd Green, PE, SI, CFPS, Senior Manager in the Mechanical and Facilities Design Department.

 © Matrix Technologies, Inc.